-Physical Plant Rent 400 Rent or lease of building (for mortgage payments use loan re-payment category) Utilities Custodial service 400 400 Janitorial services performed by persons other than employees Maintenance and repairs 400 Repair/maintenance services and materials not provided by school personnel.
+Physical Plant Rent 400 Rent or lease of building (for mortgage payments use loan re-payment category) Utilities 400 Custodial service 400 Janitorial services performed by persons other than employees Maintenance and repairs 400 Repair/maintenance services and materials not provided by school personnel.
 Including contracts and agreements covering the upkeep of buildings and equipment Renovations/expansion 400 Costs associated with renovating and expanding physical plant rendered by persons or businesses other than employees.
-Includes payments to contractors for major permanent structural alterations and for the initial or additional installation of heating and ventilating systems, electrical systems, plumbing systems or other service systems in existing buildings Grounds maintenance 400 Lawn care and snow removal performed by persons other than employees Marketing and Development Charter Management Organization 590 All payments made to a Charter Management Organization Advertising 590 advertisement costs for announcements in professional publications, newspapers or broadcasts and personnel recruitment Printing 590 Publishing of school handbooks, annual reports, brochures, etc. Insurance 590 For all types of insurance other than employee benefits (general liability, property, etc.) Supplies and Equipment Supplies-Instructional 611 Consumable items purchased for instructional use Supplies-Administrative 612 Consumable items directly related to non-instructional program administration Supplies-general 690 Expenditures for any other supply that is not instructional or administrative in nature.
-This category would include maintenance supplies, heating supplies, and transportation supplies Text books 641 Text books, work books, text book binding and repair Library books 642 Library books, reference books, periodicals and newspapers purchased for use by school library Computers 700 Describe breakdown of computers for instruction vs. administration Furniture 700 Vehicles 700 Other equipment 700 Machinery and other equipment not included above Other Objects Other chiests (a.g., in kind) 800 Costs for other objects not included above; also put "in-kind expenses" here Other objects (e.g., in-kind) 800 to match "in kind services" above Loan Repayments 000 December of the second Interest 900 Describe rate and terms Describe use of loan Principal 900 Describe use Of IOali
+Includes payments to contractors for major permanent structural alterations and for the initial or additional installation of heating and ventilating systems, electrical systems, plumbing systems or other service systems in existing buildings Grounds maintenance 400 Lawn care and snow removal performed by persons other than employees Marketing and Development Charter Management 590 All payments made to a Charter Management Organization Organization Advertising 590 advertisement costs for announcements in professional publications, newspapers or broadcasts and personnel recruitment Printing 590 Publishing of school handbooks, annual reports, brochures, etc. Insurance 590 For all types of insurance other than employee benefits (general liability, property, etc.) Supplies and Equipment Supplies-Instructional 611 Consumable items purchased for instructional use Supplies-Administrative 612 Consumable items directly related to non-instructional program administration Supplies-general 690 Expenditures for any other supply that is not instructional or administrative in nature.
+This category would include maintenance supplies, heating supplies, and transportation supplies Text books 641 Text books, work books, text book binding and repair Library books 642 Library books, reference books, periodicals and newspapers purchased for use by school library Computers 700 Describe breakdown of computers for instruction vs. administration Furniture 700 Vehicles 700 Other equipment 700 Machinery and other equipment not included above Other Objects Other objects (e.g., in-kind) 800 Costs for other objects not included above; also put "in-kind expenses" here to match "in kind services" above Loan Repayments Interest 900 Describe rate and terms Principal 900 Describe use of loan